-The module is based on an instantaneously-switching semiconductor power controller housed in the industry-proven "Series 1" housing, which means that it is structurally identical with many Solid-State Relays (Figure 5 - Design example HP4075-3211).
-It has 2 screw terminals X1 for the load switch and a plug connection X2 for the control lines and auxiliary voltage.
+The module is based on an instantaneously switching semiconductor power controller housed in the industry-proven "Series 1" housing, which means that it is structurally identical with many Solid-State Relays.
+It has 2 screw terminals X1 for the load switch, a plug connection X2 for the control lines and auxiliary voltage and a plug connection X3 for Mains synchronization.

 The module is fitted with six jumpers which can be used to set functionalities.
-The seventh jumper can be used to switch the relay output (error message relay) from NC (nomally closed) to NO (normally open).
+The seventh jumper can be used to switch the relay output (error message relay) from NC (normally closed) to NO (normally open).
 4 LEDs which display the operating condition and status of the module are fitted.
 The LEDs can also be read when the cover cap is fitted.